Background pattern

 Your doctor will recommend the lowest possible dose of Zyloric to reduce uric acid levels and control your symptoms.

-Use in patients with liver or kidney dysfunction:
+Use in patients with liver or kidney function impairment

-If you have liver or kidney problems, your doctor will prescribe the lowest possible dose of Zyloric that can reduce uric acid levels and control your symptoms.
-In case of kidney insufficiency, your doctor may advise you to take less than 100 mg per day or to take single doses of 100 mg at intervals greater than one day.
+If you have liver or kidney problems, your doctor will prescribe the lowest possible dose of Zyloric that reduces uric acid levels and controls your symptoms.
+In case of kidney failure, your doctor may advise you to take less than 100 mg per day or tell you to take single doses of 100 mg at intervals greater than one day.
 If you are on dialysis 2 or 3 times a week, your doctor may prescribe a dose of 300-400 mg immediately after each dialysis session.

-In this case, consult the Toxicological Information Service.
-Phone 91 562 04 20 or visit your doctor.
+In this case, consult the Toxicology Information Service.
+Telephone 91 562 04 20 or go to your doctor.

-In case of accidental ingestion of a large amount of medication, go to your doctor immediately or to the nearest hospital emergency room.
+In case of accidental ingestion of too much medicine, go to your doctor without delay or to the emergency department of the nearest hospital.
 Bring this leaflet with you.

-If you forget to take a dose, take the next dose as soon as you remember.
-Then, continue taking it as you normally do.
-Do not take a double dose to compensate for the missed doses.
+In case you forget to take a dose, take the next dose as soon as you remember.
+Then, continue as you normally would.
+Do not take a double dose to make up for forgotten doses.

-If you interrupt treatment with Zyloric 100 mg tablets:
+If you stop treatment with Zyloric 100 mg tablets

 Your doctor will indicate the duration of treatment with Zyloric.
 Do not stop treatment before, even if you feel better.